dallas-hall/learning-forgerock/forgerock-training-notes.md

 When attempting to access an application gated by ForgeRock AM, a redirect from the application to ForgeRock AM is made and the authentication is attempted.
 If successful, the user is redirected back to the application and is authenticated within it.

 `IPlanetDirectoryPro` cookie is the most important clientside cookie as it has the authentication session from ForgeRock AM.
 This cookie is always sent to ForgeRock AM with each request so ForgeRock AM knows the user is still authenticated.
 ForgeRock AM will check to see if that session is still valid.
 This approach is useful when you have full control of the network and want SSO, but isn't desireable for internet facing applications.
-When you don't have control of the network another approach like OAuth2 or OIDC.
+When you don't have control of the network use another approach like OAuth2 or OIDC.

 OAuth2 or OIDC is used instead for SSO with internet facing applications.
 The `IPlanetDirectoryPro` cookie is held in the `am-auth-jwt` cookie.
 The cookie contents could be decoded in a JWT application, you can encrypt it to protect against this.
 This cookie is not sent to ForgeRock AM and cannot be set by ForgeRock AM, so it must be set by the application itself.
 A web policy agent is typically used to set this cookie.

 ### 2 - PROTECTING AN APPLICATION WITH INTELLIGENT AUTHENTICATION

-When a user wants to access a resource that is gated by **ForgeRock Identity Gateway (IG)**, the ForgeRock web agent, or ForgeRock Java agent, their request is intercepted and forwarded to log into ForgeRock AM so they can be authenticated.
+When a user wants to access a resource that is gated by ForgeRock IG, the ForgeRock web agent, or ForgeRock Java agent, their request is intercepted and forwarded to log into ForgeRock AM so they can be authenticated.
 The credentials provided by the user to FR AM could be:
 * Username and password,
 * One time code or password,
 * Tapping a button on a mobile device,